ArcGIS Enterprise 10.9 includes updates, enhancements, and bug fixes. For a list of issues fixed at 10.9, see the 10.9 Issues Addressed List.

 There are new features and enhancements for apps in the portal.

-For more information, see the What's new in Excalibur.
+For full details, see What's new in ArcGIS Dashboards.

 ArcGIS Enterprise Sites